 Teams must obey the road rules at all times and follow all directions given by road crossing personnel and event officials.

 Withdrawing during the event:

 If you want to withdraw during the event, you must first report to the nearest CP and sign out.
 Remaining team members cannot continue until the withdrawal of the team member has been reported.
 If for any reason you have to leave the event urgently, you must call the emergency number as soon as possible.
 Failure to do so can trigger an Emergency Services search and waste valuable resources, which may be required elsewhere.

 15/30km events the minimum team number is two.
 If only one team member is able to continue, they must join with another team to complete the course.

-In the case of a School team they must have an 18+ supervisor at all times.
+In the case of a School team they must have an 18+ supervisor at all times for students under the age of 14 years of age.
 If your 18+ supervisor has to withdraw from the event then the team must join with another team which has an 18+ supervisor before they can continue even if they have three or more students remaining.
 The new 18+ supervisor is now responsible for the students joining their team.
 At no time can you substitute in a new 18+ supervisor who did not commence the event at the start line.

 If in the opinion of medical personnel, a team member is unable to continue for medical reasons, then the organisers reserve the right to withdraw that member from the event.

 THE FOLLOWING GUIDELINES ARE RECOMMENDED FOR INDIVIDUALS, OPEN TEAMS, UNIVERSITY TEAMS, AND SCHOOL TEAMS TO SAFELY COMPLETE THE MBMC EVENT

 Depending on your assessment of the situation, in the event of an injury or emergency, the following procedures are recommended: